Funded by the GI Cancer Institute

 Innovation Grants are made possible through generous contributions from Community Fundraising and the GI Cancer Institute’s Gutsy Challenge program.

-Since 2015, our community fundraisers and members have raised more than $1.7 million to fund eight trials and three substudies.
+Since 2015, our community fundraisers and members have raised more than $3.6 million to fund 15 grants for small-scale studies and support for eight research projects.

 “Supporting novel approaches in their initial stages is so important in this financially constrained time.
 By having this initial funding we can develop our concept with sufficient data to become competitive for external definitive funding.” – Professor David Goldstein, 2020 Innovation Grant recipient